-As already mentioned under point 2.1 of this decision, statements made during the summits held on 7 and 18 March 2016, may not be considered as an international agreement within the meaning of Article 218 of the TFEU.
-As explained above, the EUTurkey Statement was issued on the occasion of the summit held in Brussels on 18 March 2016.
+As already mentioned under point 2.2 of this decision, statements made during the summits held on 7 and 18 March 2016, may not be considered as an international agreement within the meaning of Article 218 of the TFEU.
+As explained above, the EUTurkey Statement was issued on the occasion of the summit held on Brussels on 18 March 2016.

 Notwithstanding the above, the EU-Turkey Statement and its implementation by the various actors involved is of utmost political importance for the EU's international relations with Turkey.
-Divulgation of document (1b), as well as the legal analysis in documents (1a) and (2) - (3), containing legal advice given within the Commission, would present a concrete risk of creating tensions between the EU and Turkey and thereby undermine the EU's international relations.
+Divulgation of the legal analysis in documents (1) - (4) and (6) - (8), containing legal advice given within the Commission, would present a concrete risk of complicating EU's position in the dialogue with Turkey and thereby undermine the EU's international relations.

-Having regard to the above, I consider that the use of the exception under Article 4(1)(a), third indent of Regulation 1049/2001 on the grounds of protecting international relations is justified, and that access to the requested documents (1) - (3) must be refused also on that basis.
+Having regard to the above, I consider that the use of the exception under Article 4(1)(a), third indent of Regulation 1049/2001 on the grounds of protecting international relations is justified, and that access to the requested documents (1) - (4) and (6) - (8) must be refused also on that basis.

-2.3 Protection of the decision-making process
+2.4 Protection of the decision-making process